 I didn’t swamp myself with animals, but the amount I took on did grow.
 It’s so easy to become overwhelmed with animals, especially when you know you are what stands between their life and death, however, I am only one person, and for me to take on more than what I could cope with would mean the animals would suffer, something I am not prepared to see happen.

-When I first started at Furry Friends, I was at college.
+When I first started to foster I was at college.
 I was in a relationship too with my now husband.
 I went to university for a brief time (it wasn’t for me, so I changed courses), moved out and got married.
 These are all excuses I hear on a daily basis from people wanting me to take their animals and yet, during this time I literally had a house full of unwanted pets that I made the time for.
 I can never fully understand why some of these people don’t want their pets anymore.
 Yes – sometimes there are genuine reasons why they cannot keep their pet, but they are few and far between.

 I am not ashamed to say I have cried more tears for the rescue animals than anything else in my life.
 For the ones I am too late to save, for the ones that come in; neglected, beaten, starved.
 For the ones I try to save and have to have put to sleep because it was too late to change things for the better.
 I have had my heart broken many times, and I am sure it will break many more times in the future.